BaKPE, MPT | Registered Physiotherapist | She/Her

 Pelvic Health, Biopsychosocial Model of Care

-Jodie uses her love and passion for holistic health to empower people across all stages of life to take charge of their own health, find comfort and enjoyment in healthy active living.
+Jodie uses her love and passion for holistic health to empower people across all stages of life to find comfort and enjoyment in healthy active living.

 Qualifications and Locations

 Pelvic Health Training - 2016 onwards Level I: The Physical Therapy Approach to Female and Male Urinary Incontinence – Pelvic Health Solutions Level II: Female and Male Pelvic Pain – Pelvic Health Solutions Level III: Clinical Skills For Treating Pain – Pelvic Health Solutions Pregnancy, Pelvic Girdle Pain & The Pelvic Floor – Pelvic Health Solutions Innovative Exercises for the Sensitive Nervous System – Pelvic Health Solutions Sex, Shame and Vulnerability – Pelvic Health Solutions Relieving sacro-iliac and pubic pain during and after pregnancy – Rost Therapy The Female Athlete – Bulletproof Your Core and Pelvic Floor – They Physio Detective Biopsychosocial Reframed – Reframe Rehab Physical Therapy in Gender-Affirming Care: Transgender Health - APTA Cultural Sensitivity Training - Len Pierre

 Direct Billing to ICBC